Great Natchez Tornado: Aftermath

 The final death toll was 48 on land (with 47 deaths in Natchez and one in Vidalia) and 269 on the river, mostly from the sinking of flatboats.
 In addition to the 317 deaths, only 109 were injured, a testament to the tornado's intensity.
 The tornado is to this day ranked as the second deadliest in American history, and caused $1,260,000 in damage.
 The actual death toll may be higher than what is listed, as slave deaths were often not counted during this time period.
+According to a National Park Service report on the Natchez Historical Park, "Sir Charles Lyell, who visited Natchez later in the 1840s, wrote about the tornado and its effect on Natchez: 'This tornado checked the progress of Natchez, as did the removal of the seat of legislature to Jackson'...The 1840s were a decade of repair throughout the city, and few of the landmark public buildings and great mansions of Natchez were built in the decades of the 1840s; notable exceptions are St. Mary's Cathedral (1842; unfinished until 1859), and Melrose.
+Natchez Under-the-Hill was almost totally rebuilt.
+According to Horatio Eustis of Natchez, the tornado 'demolished entirely the lower town leaving but one house standing there'."

 Regarding a final death count, CNN reported "The official death toll may not have included slaves, according to the Federal Emergency Management Agency."